PrestaShop/prestashop.github.io/news/_posts/releases/2018-02-28-prestashop-1-7-3-0-available.md

 ### Import / Export in the Stock Overview page and low stock alerts

 Your shop, your data!
 Merchants are now able to import or export the information displayed in the Stock Overview page in a CSV file.
 Why?
-So that you can work on it with your computer, connect to your own stock managment system... you name it!
-You just need to click on the blue cloud icons on the right hand side of the screen and you'll be on your way to the import / export system.
+So that you can work on it with your computer, connect to your own stock management system... you name it!
+You just need to click on the blue cloud icons on the right-hand side of the screen and you'll be on your way to the import/export system.

 ![173 Stock Overview](/assets/images/2018/02/173_Stock_Import.png)

 ### Bulk edition in stocks

 Another new feature in PrestaShop 1.7.3 is that product stock information can now be updated in bulk instead of one by one.
-And it is very easy, all you have to do is check (in the left column) all the products you want to edit, enter the quantity to add or substract to the already available stock and confirm!
+And it is very easy, all you have to do is check (in the left column) all the products you want to edit, enter the quantity to add or subtract to the already available stock and confirm!

 ### Multiple features of the same type